mikro-orm/mikro-orm/docs/docs/naming-strategy.md

 ---

-#### `NamingStrategy.joinTableName(sourceEntity: string, targetEntity: string, propertyName?: string): string`
+#### `NamingStrategy.joinTableName(sourceEntity: string, targetEntity: string, propertyName: string): string`

 Return a join table name.
+This is used as default value for `pivotTable`.

 ---